Please watch this video to learn how to manage many common orthodontic issues

 Loose Brackets or Bands

 Please call our office for advice if a bracket or band is loosened.
 The bracket or band may require replacement in a timely manner as it may cause unwanted tooth movement.
 If the bracket of band is still attached to the wire and becomes irritating, it is best to cover it with the provided orthodontic wax for comfort.
-If it is after hours and you are concerned or do not know what to do, one of our doctors is always on-call.
+If it is after hours and you are concerned or do not know what to do, one of our doctors is always on-call and can guide you.
+Though loose brackets or bands may be uncomfortable, it is not a true “emergency” and can wait until the next day of office opening to be addressed.

 Sometimes discomfort is caused by a wire that becomes long or has shifted.
 When this occurs, try to gently bend the wire into a comfortable spot using an eraser on the end of a pencil or a Q-tip.
 If the wire cannot be bent, try covering the end of it with a small amount of wax.
 If the wire is poking into your cheeks or gums, you can cut it using clean nail clippers.
 If you cannot resolve the wire irritation, please call our office to arrange an appointment.
-If it is after hours and you are concerned or do not know what to do, one of our doctors is always on-call.
+If it is after hours and you are concerned or do not know what to do, one of our doctors is always on-call to guide you on what to do.

 It is not uncommon to lose a separator prior to or during orthodontic treatment.
 Don’t worry about losing a separator, but please do call our office to see if it needs to be replaced.